flipmancer/web3-tools-ts/README.md

 This package is in **active development** and **not production-ready**.
 APIs may change without notice.
 Use at your own risk.

+## Ethers v5 vs v6

+This library supports both ethers v5 and v6.
+Use the appropriate functions for your version

 ## 🚀 Features

 ### Current Tools